-‘Teen Mom OG’ Amber Portwood Talks About ‘Conquering’ and ‘Overcoming’ Her Mistakes
+‘Teen Mom OG’ Amber Portwood Talks About ‘Conquering’ And ‘Overcoming’ Her Mistakes

-Amber Portwood of Teen Mom OG has been through a lot in the past decade that she has been sharing her life on television.
-She recently spoke out on Twitter and revealed that she is “proud” her daughter can learn from Amber’s mistakes.
+Amber Portwood of Teen Mom OG has been through a lot in the past decade as she has been sharing her life on television.
+Amber recently spoke out on Twitter and revealed that she is “proud” her daughter can learn from her mistakes.

 Amber wrote on Sunday night, “I am a mother of 2 beautiful children even though I have made mistakes in my past I have conquered & overcome them.
 I will always be Leah’s mother and Gary her father but I am not less than in anyway.
 Women around the world make many mistakes as mother’s but to actually learn from those mistakes, that’s what makes the difference.
 We @krissyK01 @ItsGaryTime have molded a beautiful, strong, and intelligent young lady and I’m d**n proud that she can learn from my mistakes to be the best person she can be.”

 Amber was introduced to the world on her Season 1 episode of 16 and Pregnant on MTV.
-At the time, she and her then boyfriend Gary Shirley found out they were expecting a daughter together.
+At the time, she and her then-boyfriend Gary Shirley found out they were expecting a daughter together.
 The couple tried to make their relationship work, but in the end, they went their separate ways.

-Amber dealt with a lot in her life and she ended up spending some time in prison.
-However, the experience taught her a lot and she turned her life around upon her release.
+Amber dealt with a lot in her life, and she ended up spending some time in prison.
+However, the experience taught her a lot, and she turned her life around upon her release.

 After being released from prison, Amber worked hard to mend her relationship with her daughter, Leah.
 She also met a man named Andrew who she dated briefly before announcing her second pregnancy.
 Fans were shocked by the announcement since the couple had only been together for a short time, but Amber assured her fans she was happy.